doncaetano/ecommerce-microservices/README.md

 # E-commerce : A microservice approach

-Sample e-commerce application based on microservice architecture and built with Typescript, Node.js, Express, gRPC and Nginx.
+Sample e-commerce application based on microservice architecture and built with Typescript, Node.js, Express, gRPC and Nginx, where each folder represents a microservice repo.

 ## API gateway and load balancer